dstrohmaier/dstrohmaier.github.io/posts/_posts/2021-07-2-sudoku-prolog.md

 If you have a better implementation of the disjoint group constraint, then email me.
 And if you think you understand how it works and want to implement a solve yourself, give [this puzzle](https://app.crackingthecryptic.com/sudoku/LNqP9d8tdj) a try.
 I would love to see a good Prolog solver for it.

+---
+### Footnote

+[0] I consistently use here the predicates from the CLPFD library, rather than the vanilla mathematical predicates available in Prolog.